 The College Of Business & Economics At Longwood University Presents

-View maps and directions to Longwood University in Farmville, Virginia and locate Hiner and Blackwell Halls on the printable campus map (pdf).
+View maps and directions to Longwood University in Farmville, Va. and locate Hiner and Wygal Halls on the printable campus map (pdf).

-The Executive-in-Residence program is a public service of the College of Business and Economics and is made possible through the generous corporate support of Barrett Capital Management, LLC.
+The Executive-in-Residence program is a public service of the College of Business and Economics and is made possible through the generous corporate support of Barrett Capital Management, LLC and Owens & Minor, Inc.

 Barrett Capital Management, LLC, is an SEC Registered Investment Advisor founded in 2000 and headquartered in Richmond, Va.
 The company provides investment services in the form of fee-only asset management.
 Its clientele includes high net worth families, successful professionals, endowments, foundations and trusts.
 As a privately owned, independent firm, its mission is to preserve wealth and generate the best investment results commensurate with each client's unique risk tolerance and financial goals.
 For more information, visit www.barrettcap.com.

 Founded in Richmond, Va., in 1882, Owens & Minor is the nation’s leading distributor of medical and surgical supplies to the acute-care market and a leading provider of healthcare supply chain management solutions.
 Owens & Minor has established a great reputation for providing superior, world-class service and continually strives to exceed its customers' expectations.
 Visit www.owens-minor.com for more information.

 Ann-Marie Campbell, President, Southern Division of The Home Depot

 Ann-Marie Campbell is President of the Southern Division of The Home Depot.
 She is responsible for the sales and operations of more than 686 stores.
 Ann-Marie leads a team of more than 100,000 associates in 15 U.S. states, Puerto Rico and St. Thomas.